straz/artificialtrust/_definitions/brakes.md

 defs: [teach]
 ---

+The paradox of brakes is that they make acceleration sustainable.
+Brakes are absolutely necessary for survival.

 {% capture left %}

 ### Accelerators

+When something is free (as in freedom), it can accelerate.

 Acceleration is moving forward faster.
 It's growth, advancement, and progress.

+Freedom, to some, is the freedom to accelerate as you wish, without limits or obligations.
+Growth means more, and more means winning.

 We seek acceleration in society, economics, and engineering.
 We want our companies and retirement funds to grow.
 We want faster airplanes and faster internet connections.
 We don't want just regular delivery, we want overnight or same-day delivery, and we want it to be free.

-We don't want to be told "No." We don't want to fill out the paperwork, and we don't want a committee of strangers saying we can't build something in our back yard.

-Freedom, to some, is the freedom to accelerate as you wish, without limits or responsibilities.
-With this viewpoint, all growth is good, regardless of its effect on others.

 {% endcapture %}